CarloWood/cwds/README.md

 are taken care of by <tt>cwm4</tt>, except for linking which works as usual.

-For example a module that defines a
+For example a module that defines

 <pre>
 bin_PROGRAMS = singlethreaded_foobar multithreaded_foobar